-The secret to creating a beautiful and functional mudroom is focusing on flow, organization, and decorating with color.
-Though this little space is a pass-through area, you'll want to give its decoration the same care and style as you would a foyer.
-In many homes, the mudroom is like a casual foyer, the informal entry for all your family and friends.
-That's why decorating your mudroom is important.
+The secret to creating a beautiful and functional mudroom is focusing on flow, creating the right organization layout, and decorating with the right colors.
+Though this little space is a pass-through area, you'll want to give it the same care and style as you would a foyer.

-Whether your home has a grand foyer, or simply a space inside the front door to set down your mail, that space sets the tone for your entire house.
+Whether your home has a huge mudroom, or simply a space inside the front door to set down your mail and messy boots, pick a paint color that sets the tone for the rest of your home.